 Emission is the simplest of the three and is generally only utilized in colorimetry for lighting and display applications.
 For these applications, two standard measurement configurations are used, depending on whether the goal is to measure an individual point on a display or the total light at a given point in the room.

-To measure different points on a display, a configuration commonly referred to as a ‘spot meter’ is used.
-With this configuration, a collimating lens, as shown in Figure 6 is coupled to a spectrometer via a fibre-optic patch cord.
-The collimating lens allows for the field of view to be limited to specific locations on the display, and assuming the spectrometer has been irradiance calibrated, the x and y values can be calculated by applying the standard observer colour- matching functions.
-These devices are commonly used for colour calibrated displays and monitors used by graphic designers to ensure that the images on their monitors accurately display an image as it will appear when printed.
+To measure different points on display, a configuration commonly referred to as a ‘spot meter’ is used.
+With this configuration, a collimating lens, as shown in Figure 6 is coupled to a spectrometer via a fiber-optic patch cord.
+The collimating lens allows for the field of view to be limited to specific locations on display, and assuming the spectrometer has been irradiance calibrated, the x and y values can be calculated by applying the standard observer color-matching functions.
+These devices are commonly used for color-calibrated displays and monitors used by graphic designers to ensure that the images on their monitors accurately display an image as it will appear when printed.

 Figure 6: Avantes CC-VIS/NIR cosine corrector and COL-UV/VIS collimating lens

-The most common colorimetry measurement technique, especially in the paint industry, is to use reflection to quantitate the colour of an object.
-This process is not only used for quality control in industrial painting and printing, but it is used daily in paint stores around the world whenever someone wants to colour- match paint to a sample.
+The most common colorimetry measurement technique, especially in the paint industry, is to use reflection to quantitate the color of an object.
+This process is not only used for quality control in industrial painting and printing but it is used daily in paint stores around the world whenever someone wants to color-match paint to a sample.
 Reflection measurements are commonly conducted in two different ways, either by using a reflectance probe, as shown in Figure 8 or with an integrating sphere, as shown in Figure 9.

 For more information on colorimetry and about the full range of OEM spectrometer options available from Avantes, please feel free to contact us.
-Our knowledgeable applications specialists are available to assist you.
+Our knowledgeable application specialists are available to assist you.

 Chimenti, Robert V. ‘Fundamentals of Color Science.’
 Optics & Light Lecture, Rowan University, Glassboro, NJ, November 2018.